-When you decided on your business goals, you may have decided on goals which were not based purely on the bottom line.
-Some production practices or alternatives may be done because you prefer a certain lifestyle or you may gain satisfaction by doing something a certain way.
-Thus, before adopting something new in your business, you should consider how this change will affect your family's life and whether it will help you accomplish your long-term goals.
+When you decided on your business goals, you may have decided on goals, which were not based purely on the bottom line.
+Doing something a certain way may do some production practices or alternatives because you prefer a certain lifestyle or you may gain satisfaction.
+Thus, before adopting something new in your business, consideration should be made on how changes will affect your family's life and whether change will help accomplish your long-term goals.